Karura Forest: Tourism

 Karura Forest is now developed as a visitor's attraction for both local and international, with more than 16,000 entries per month.
 This includes creation of some 50 km of nature trails for walking, running and biking.
 The first trail, which is four kilometres long and connects Limuru Road with Old Kiambu Road was opened in May 2009.
 An electric fence has been built around the forest for security reasons.
-Although 70% of Karura's visitors are Kenyan citizens, there is a growing appreciation by an international clientele as witnessed by Karura having received a TripAdvisor Certificate of Excellence for two years running (2014–15) and being listed as No. 4 out of 101 Things To Do in Nairobi.
+Karura Caves are set of historic, naturally formed caverns located within the Karura Forest in Kiambu, serving as hideout for Mau Mau freedom fighters during the 1950s independenve struggles, the caves are also known for historical significance as stone age shelters.
+70% of Karura's visitors are Kenyan citizens, there is a growing appreciation by an international clientele as witnessed by Karura having received a TripAdvisor Certificate of Excellence for two years running (2014–15) and being listed as No. 4 out of 101 Things To Do in Nairobi.

 The Karura Forest Environmental Education Trust (KFEET) was formed in 2010, and launched by then Minister for Forestry and Wildlife Noah Wekesa.
 KFEET manages an environmental education centre located in Karura Forest and facilitating access to thousands of Kenyan school children.